After 25 hours of research evaluating 43 products, we picked Mack for Men ShapeShifter Pomade as our top choice.

-Yet it doesn’t leave your hair looking greasy or shiny like a lot of gels or pomades.
-Instead, you get a natural look with just enough of a light shine to make people sit up and take notice.
+Yet it does not leave your hair looking greasy or shiny like a lot of gels or pomades.
+Instead, you get a natural look with just enough of a slight shine to make people sit up and take notice.

 This offers excellent control for your hair and reliable hold even for longer hair or fancier, elevated hairstyles.

 The pomade is paraben-free and contains natural and organic ingredients rich in hair-nourishing antioxidants.

 it is packed with a bunch of organic ingredients, incluing organic beeswax, organic jojoba seed oil, organic argan oil, organic coconut oil, and organic green tea extract.
 All of which help nourish the hair and give it a healthier shine.
 It also includes natural ingredients including lemon peel extract, horsetail extract, and burdock root extract.

 You get a natural light finish with just enough shine to call attention to your hairstyle.
 But with a comb through you can remove the shine.
 So it's very flexible.

 The texture is smooth and creamy.
 It just feels good on your finger and easy to scoop.
 The smell is a manly scent with just enough freshness.
 It's a smooth blend of jasmine and cedar with base notes of sandalwood and patchouli.

 For more shine, It works best when your hair is just a tad damp.
 For less to no shine apply on dry hair and comb through.
 We loved that you can achieve either look, which covers most preferences.

 At 2.5 ounces, the cost is $19.